jose-melo/nlp-ood-detection/README.md

-# nlp-ood-detection
-Outlier Detection for NLP using Latent Representations
+# Outlier Detection for NLP using Latent Representations